Goheg/Goheg/README.md

 This isn't about buzzwords — these are the tools I use to build, test, and deploy real solutions.

 **Languages & Core Tools:**
-JavaScript, Node.js, Kotlin, Jetpack Compose
+JavaScript, Node.js, Kotlin, Jetpack Compose, Python

 **Frameworks & APIs:**
-Express.js, REST API
+Express.js, REST API, FastAPI

 **Databases:**
 MongoDB, MySQL, PostgreSQL, SQL